Escapes¶

 name we can also insert an escape block for the generic label

-which will allow us to escape-from return
+return which will allow us to escape-from return much like

-, above.
+escape-from break, above.
 We return from the nearest enclosing

 (named) function body.